 So far, there are only two solutions that have partially worked for me: plug-in insect repellents, and covering up my arms and legs.
 The latter is usually effective despite the fact that I’ve been told that mozzies can bite you through your clothing.
 This might be technically true, but it hasn’t happened to me so far.
 It’s a pain to have to cover up on a warm balmy night in a tropical place, mind you.
 Still, I’d rather have that inconvenience than get bitten.

-If anyone has found a better solution, I’d love to hear from you.
+If anyone has tried these, or found a better solution, I’d love to hear from you.

 © Coconut Lands.
 Not to be reproduced without permission.